 Intensively active, compassionate and possessing a clear sense of moral convictions, Dante later played a prominent role in Florentine politics.
 He served on the Signoria of Florence and later became ambassador to Rome.
 In 1300 he was appointed to the position of City Prior.
 During this time, however, the Guelfs had split into two factions - the Whites who were against papal interference - and the Blacks who sought closer political ties with the church.
 The two opposing factions had caused much widespread civil unrest in Florence.
 But Dante opposed the political intentions of Pope Boniface VIII and in his role as civic leader subsequently exiled, among others, Corso Donati, the head of the Black Guelfs.

 La Divina Commedia was written during his exile and occupied eighteen years of his life.
-But returning to the overriding question of how this literary masterpiece led to an unprecedented shift in tradition, breaking the mould of conventional clerical wisdom and establishing the Tuscan dialect as the literary language of Italy.
+This literary masterpiece led to an unprecedented shift in tradition, breaking the mould of conventional clerical wisdom and establishing the Tuscan dialect as the literary language of Italy.
 For Dante, drawing upon his earlier studies in philosophy and theology, his uncompromising high-mindedness and independence of mind not only made him challenge the political doctrines of his day, he also opposed the clerical assumptions and traditions that prescribed Latin as the only language worthy of a great subject.
 Moreover, he advocated the use of a single language enriched by the best dialect that each Italian region had to offer.
 This, he believed, would not only bring unity and peace to Italy but also create a truly national culture, an end to which Dante passionately believed in and aspired to throughout his life.